Guinn Special Programs Center Alternative High School - Plano - 1

 Now, it serves as an alternative high school known as the Guinn Special Programs Center.

-While it appears to be a typical educational facility with students coming and going, a closer look at the building's past reveals quite an interesting story.
+While it looks like an ordinary educational facility with students coming and going, a closer look at the building's past reveals quite an interesting story.

-This place was originally a Food Lion grocery store.
+This place was originally a store for the large grocery chain Food Lion.
 Food Lion attempted to enter the Texas market during a period of rapid growth in the East and South, resulting in the opening of this Plano location in late 1991.

 At that time, Plano was experiencing rapid population growth, with new housing developments and commercial facilities expanding together.
-From a location standpoint, it seemed unlikely to fail.
+From a location standpoint, it was hard to predict failure.

 However, the reality was different.
 This store closed on February 26, 1994, less than three years after opening.